 Pick a name.
 Design a logo.
 Buy a domain.
 Create a Facebook Page.
+Use a free business card maker.
 There are a hundred things you could be doing to get your business off the ground—it's easy to gets side-tracked by tasks that aren't as important as you might think.

 In this episode of Shopify Masters, you’ll learn from Dan Demsky, an entrepreneur who knows how to execute.
 He’s launched 4 businesses in the last 10 years, and is here to teach us how to go beyond the ideation phase and get into the mode of doing.